awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-built-in-rules.md

 # List of Debugger Built\-in Rules<a name="debugger-built-in-rules"></a>

-Use the Debugger built\-in rules provided by Amazon SageMaker Debugger and analyze tensors emitted while training your models\.
+Use the Debugger built\-in rules provided by Amazon SageMaker Debugger and analyze metrics and tensors collected while training your models\.
 The Debugger built\-in rules monitor various common conditions that are critical for the success of a training job\.
 You can call the built\-in rules using [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) or the low\-level SageMaker API operations\.
-Depending on deep learning frameworks of your choice, there are four scopes of validity for the built\-in rules as shown in the following table\.
+There's no additional cost for using the built\-in rules\.
+For more information about billing, see the [Amazon SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/) page\.

 **Note**
-The maximum numbers of built\-in rules for a training job are 20 for `ProfilerRule` and 20 for `Rule`\.
-SageMaker Debugger fully manages the built\-in rules and analyzes your training job in parallel\.
-For more information about billing, see the **Amazon SageMaker Studio is available at no additional charge** section of the [Amazon SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/) page\.
+The maximum numbers of built\-in rules that you can attach to a training job are 20 for `ProfilerRule` and 20 for `Rule`\.
+SageMaker Debugger fully manages the built\-in rules and analyzes your training job synchronously\.

 **Important**
 To use the new Debugger features, you need to upgrade the SageMaker Python SDK and the SMDebug client library\.
 In your iPython kernel, Jupyter notebook, or JupyterLab environment, run the following code to install the latest versions of the libraries and restart the kernel\.